-Firefighters battling large blaze near MediaWorks building in Auckland
+Woman rescued from large blaze in Auckland's Eden Terrace

-Firefighters are battling a large blaze near central Auckland early this morning.
+A woman has been rescued from a large fire near central Auckland early this morning and taken to hospital.

-Emergency services responded to the fire at a building on New North Rd, in Eden Terrace, near the MediaWorks building.
+Firefighters and police responded to the fire at a building on New North Rd, in Eden Terrace, opposite the MediaWorks building.

+A witness at the scene said he heard some yelling from a brick block of two-storey Victorian shops.

+"When I turned around there were three or four members of the public and a police officer carrying a lady out of a door in close proximity to the fire.

 A northern fire communications spokesman said they were called to the scene just after 4.30am and found the building "well-involved".